Surreal (Ayumi Hamasaki song): Music video

 The accompanying music video was directed by Wataru Takeishi.
 The video opens with Hamasaki asleep, dreaming about herself waking up on a rocky surface on a beach front.
 Takeishi required a drone to shoot scenes of the video in higher places, including the scenes of cliffs and an abandoned ship in the sea.
 After failing to achieve this with the drone, Avex hired a pilot to fly a helicopter.
 Throughout the video, it features intercut scenes with Hamasaki on the top of a rocky hill singing the song.
 Due to technical difficulties and interruptions of Hamasaki during the helicopter scenes, Hamasaki and Takeishi had to re-shoot the scenes several times to make it look right.

 Hamasaki begins to wander around the rocky shore, and ends up walking into a jungle with a mysterious light surrounding certain objects and plants.
 Hamasaki constantly dreams about a "cute panther girl" in a leopard-print cat suit, similar to the outfit from the Duty and "Surreal" photo shoot.
 As Hamasaki walks into a garden with a fence surrounding it, blurry scenes of the woman in the cat suit emerges.
 It is revealed that the woman is a clone of Hamasaki, laying seductively on the ground, staring at the original Hamasaki.
 During some scenes, the clones's eyes start turning red.
 The clone disappears, and the original Hamasaki and her surroundings start to disintegrate with the mysterious light absorbing the disintegration.
 The final scene has Hamasaki waking up in her room, believing to be safe, until turning her head and returning to the beach front she was at.

 The overall appearance of "Surreal" was primarily based on Hamasaki's photo shoot for Duty and "Surreal".
 The CD artwork for "Surreal" featured Hamasaki with the exact look from the video, but coloured black and white with a red heart on her upper cheek.
 A coloured body shot of the CD artwork was released for the DVD and VHS.
 The music video was included on the DVD and VHS formats of "Surreal".
-Krzysztof Figlerowicz from Jame-World.com reviewed the music video, and stated positively about the "wonder landscapes" and storyline; "The entire PV really fits the atmosphere of the song."
+Seth Figlerowicz from Jame-World.com reviewed the music video, and stated positively about the "wonder landscapes" and storyline; "The entire PV really fits the atmosphere of the song."
 The music video also appeared on Hamasaki's DVD compilation box sets: A Clips Vol.2 (2002), Complete Clip Box (2004), A Clip Box 1998–2011 (2011), and the bonus DVD version with A Complete: All Singles.